Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 #### How should they be processed to aid dictionary lookup?

-While most English contractions will be listed in a dictionary as-is (due to them being an accepted form of the word), Italian and French dictionaries will typically omit the indefinite articles from the lookup key in favour of categorising it as 'masculine' or 'feminine'.
+While most English contractions will be listed in a dictionary as-is (due to them being an accepted form of the word), contractions based on definite articles, such as those common in Italian and French, will often have the definite articles omitted.
+Instead, the dictionaries may just categorise the word as 'masculine' or 'feminine'.
 So only a forgiving dictionary would facilitate lookup of such words.

-Thanks to NSLinguisticTagger, we can now separate the contraction into its parts, allowing search by part of the word.
+Thanks to NSLinguisticTagger, we can now separate definite-article contractions into their parts, allowing search by part of the word.
 Regrettably, NSLinguisticTagger does *not* lemmatise "l'" back to its full form 'le' or 'la' to show gender, but *it sure would be nice to add by some other means in future*.

 {% include blog-height-limited-image.html url="2018-01-28-word-post-processing/contraction.png" width="611" height="175" max-height="175" description="Contractions handling" %}

 #### What about languages with non-Latin scripts?

-As for languages with non-Latin scripts, I'll give some examples from Japanese and Chinese for flavour:
+Contractions look rather different in languages with non-Latin scripts, and pose different problems to text processing.
+I'll introduce contractions in two different agglutinative languages, Japanese and Chinese, then comment on how they should be both handled.

 ##### Japanese

+Japanese contractions are pretty commonplace due to Japanese having a phonetic alphabet.

 * やっぱり ➡ やっぱ